 The primary objective of Phase V test was to compare the performance of different overlay thicknesses and answer the question “Is increasing thickness an effective way to extend the overlay fatigue life?”
 Phase V test was also expected to further enrich reflective cracking database, particularly the crack propagation rates under controlled loading conditions to mimic the temperature cycles occurring in nature.

-Phase V was paved on January 12, 2017.
+Construction of Phase V occurred on January 12, 2017.
 As shown in Figure 1, test overlay was paved in two lanes (i.e., north and south) using the same materials, the standard FAA P-401 PG 64-22 HMA, but different overlay thicknesses (i.e., 3-in. vs. 6-in.).
 After placing of each lift, the HMA materials were thoroughly and uniformly compacted by a power rollers without vibration due to the sensors underneath.
 Then the density atop each lift were measured using Nuclear Densometer.
 Nuclear density rolling pattern was established to get the density results of the two focus points on the mat.

 Figure 1.
-Phase V Test Pavement (Click to Zoom)
+Phase V Test Pavement